weakish/docs-en/views/search-rest-api.md

 Full-text search is a common feature for applications.
 Although it is possible to implement full-text search via [`$regex` queries](rest_api.html#regex-queries), this approach does not scale.
-Thus LeanCloud provides dedicated REST API for full-text search powered by [the Elasticsearch engine][elastic].
+Thus LeanCloud provides dedicated REST APIs for full-text search powered by [the Elasticsearch engine][elastic].

 [elastic]: https://www.elastic.co/elasticsearch/